Open-EO/openeo-vue-components/README.md

 **Slots:**

-- `title` - HTML to display the main heading.
+- `title`: HTML to display the main heading.
-- `before-description` - HTML to display before the description.
+- `before-description`: HTML to display before the description.
-- `end` - HTML to display after the component.
+- `end`: HTML to display after the component.

 ### `Processes`